qazwsx406/startup/notes.md

 Had some struggle dealing with async functions, but starting to get a hang of it.
 I should plan out how to send props to child elements before I build something.
 Aviod prop drilling as much as possible.

+## Frontend/Backend Integration
+I learned how to connect a React frontend to a Node.js backend.
+This involved replacing `localStorage` with API calls, debugging CORS and Vite proxy issues, and fixing server startup errors (EADDRINUSE)